All Episodes

 And this is a tool.

-But these different politicians have realized they can make a lot to do about nothing by leading people into believing that this is a crisis when it's not.
+I don't know where along the way where these people figured this out, but these different politicians have realized they can make a lot of to-do about nothing by leading people into believing that this is a crisis when it's not.

-It's another manufactured crisis.
+Well, it's another manufactured crisis.

-But when the Democrats put in demands that they're going to get DACA and they're going to get chain migration and they're going to get the CHIP program.
+But when the Democrats put in demands that they're going to get DACA and they're going to get chain migration and they're going to get the CHIP program, well, they already got the CHIP program.

-Many of them support the delay in some of the taxes, most specifically the medical device tax, the Cadillac tax, especially.
+Many of them support the delay in some of the taxes, most specifically, the medical device tax, the Cadillac tax, especially.

 We do not want a shutdown.

-One of the things that I've learned since I've been in this office um is that there's no other way to describe it, but the Obama administration weaponized the shutdown in 2013.
+One of the things that I've learned since I've been in this office is that there's no other way to describe it, but the Obama administration weaponized the shutdown in 2013.

-Um the only conclusion I can draw is they did so for political purposes.
+The only conclusion I can draw is they did so for political purposes.

 Come on, you know the answer to that as well as anybody.